MicrosoftLearning/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_04_MFAConditionalAccessandAADIdentityProtection.md

 17. Confirm your settings and set **Enable policy** to **Report-only**.

-	>**Note**: The following message to **disable security defaults** will diplay at the bottom of the page. **It looks like you’re about to manage your organization’s security configurations.
+	>**Note**: The following message to **disable security defaults** will display at the bottom of the page. **It looks like you’re about to manage your organization’s security configurations.
 That’s great?
 You must first disable security defaults before enabling a Conditional Access policy**.

 18. Click on the message the reads **disable security defaults**.